+.
 To Sew or Not to Sew?
 This is one of my most frequently asked questions!
 A customer recently contacted me and asked this about the snowflakes.
-I was happy to reply, but after doing so thought that I should address it here as well.
+I was happy to reply, but after doing so thought that I should address the need to sew over Steam a Seam 2 here as well.

 The answer is no… And sometimes yes.

 Personally, I would sew down if I were making a baby blanket that would go through heavy handling and many washings… sometimes for years!
-That bunny would not look quite so cute if one of his eyes fell off a couple of years in, even if it did add character!
+That bunny would not look quite so cute if one of his eyes fell off a couple of years in.
 For the same reason, I did free motion stitching on my cardinal that I put on the back of my denim jacket.
 I knew I would be wearing the jacket in the car, and was concerned about the constant rubbing of the applique on the back of the seat.

 Sofa pillows?
 To me that would depend on the use they would get.
 I have 10 grandchildren who love to rough house with pillows.
 I would either sew those down or put them up somewhere when I knew the kids were coming.
 If your house is less rowdy than mine and the pillows are seasonal or mostly decorative, you probably would not need to sew.

 I do NOT stitch down my wall quilts or table runners, and most of those are samples that I drag around to shops, guilds, and shows.
-I do not fold them but I do roll them around a pool noodle, and they have held up fine.
+I roll them around a pool noodle so that I am not creasing the applique, and they have held up fine.

 Are you seeing a pattern here?
 If you have a particular idea that this is not helping with, I am always happy to help.
 Just use the contact form and I will get back to you.
 I personally answer all emails so it may take 24 hours.